My New Treatment Approach:

 a parts-based model

 One of the major revolutions in psychotherapy began in the late 1980s, when a number of parts-based therapy models were developed.
-These include schema therapy, internal family systems, Janina Fisher’s approach, Gestalt therapy and many others.
+These include schema therapy, internal family systems, Janina Fisher’s trauma-informed stabilization treatment, Gestalt therapy and many others.
 My trauma-informed therapy is also parts-based because it’s clear from a neurobiological understanding of the brain that your mind, and mine, is formed of a number of parts – this is known as ‘multiplicity of self’.
 It means that you have parts, like the Inner Critic or Inner Child, who either hold painful beliefs, memories and experiences from difficult times in your life, or work to keep those hurt young parts safe.

 My take on trauma therapy draws especially on internal family systems, because it’s a warm, compassionate approach to healing these hurt and hardworking parts.
 But I strongly believe that no one model of therapy holds all the answers, so its better to draw from a wide range of models, creating a bespoke treatment for each individual client.
-I have found this to be the most powerful way to heal trauma with my therapy clients and have taught this approach to many other mental-health professionals, in my supervision and wider teaching.
+I have found this to be the most powerful way to heal trauma with my therapy clients and have taught integrative trauma therapy to many other mental-health professionals, in my supervision and wider teaching.

 Compassion at its heart